Introduction to Arabic Culture

 - Term 1

-This is an introductory module in Arabic culture.
-On completion, students will have gained basic knowledge of:
+This is an introductory course to Arabic Culture with focus on the Modern Arab Middle East.
+On completion of this course, students will have gained basic knowledge of:

 Scope and syllabus

 This module will cover topics including religious and ethnic diversity, impact of the West, stereotyping, the role of tradition, education (traditional and modern), family structure and value, gender politics, media, life in city, town and village, labour and labour migration, the Palestinian refugee problem and Arab exile communities, culinary cultures, and tourism.